 - A supporting statement of between 500-750 words in English setting out the central idea of the work and specifically relating the idea to the criteria for the Award.

-Nominations must be received by December 3, 2013.
+Nominations must be received by December 1, 2015.
 All submissions become the property of the Louisville Grawemeyer Award Committee.
 In the event that no idea is considered adequately meritorious in a given year, no award will be made.
+Download a 2017 Grawemeyer award in religion nomination form.

 The Review Process